 Living through the first phase of grief may not seem survivable.
 It may even seem as no relief to know other bereaved have walked this path before.
 It is survivable and it takes time and energy.

 Just today I have been reminded of how to deal with pain.
 Experiencing physical pain today, I stayed in bed all day.
 Three different kinds of painkillers didn’t change the physical pain I felt.
 All that was possible was to lie in bed, clutch a hot water bottle and breathe, slipping between lying awake and drowsy sleeping.
 Similar to this I remember the physical experience of grief.

 Three years post my loss; I still notice the need to conserve my energy.
 In the first year, I remember not being able to go out for anything else than absolutely necessary.
 It took me quite some time to engage in social activities again, let alone enjoy them.
 Take your time.

 5. Accept help and find support

 In my case, there was no choice but to accept the help that was generously offered.
-Friends brought meals, organized paperwork, helped with errands.
+Friends brought meals, organized paperwork, and helped with errands.
 Let them help you, it also makes them feel that they at least can do something for you.